I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 ways you can work with me.

-I support therapists wanting to know more about the big topic that is religious trauma through my online course What I Wish My Therapist Knew; and through the Religious Trauma Collective.
+I support therapists wanting to know more about the big topic that is religious trauma through my online course What I Wish My Therapist Knew.

 I work with people experiencing it themselves, including cult survivors and those living with the impact of harm in high-control spaces.